hyperledger-archives/grid-rfcs/0000-product.md

 Validation requirements:

 * If a product with product_id does not exist the transaction is invalid.
-The
-* signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
+* The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
-* The owner in the product must match the organization that the agent belongs
-* to, otherwise the transaction is invalid.
+* The owner in the product must match the organization that the agent belongs to, otherwise the transaction is invalid.
-* The agent must have the permission can_update_prouduct for the organization, otherwise the transaction is invalid.
+* The agent must have the permission can_update_product for the organization, otherwise the transaction is invalid.
 * The new properties must be valid for the product_namespace.
-* For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
+For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
 If it includes a property not in the GS1 Scheme the transaction is invalid.

+_The base GS1 schema will be defined in a future RFC._

 The properties in the product will be swapped for the new properties and the updated product will be set in state.

 The inputs for ProductUpdateAction must include:

-* Address of the Agent submitting the transaction Address of the Organization
+* Address of the Agent submitting the transaction
-* the Product is being updated for Address of the Product Namespace Schema the
+* Address of the Organization the Product is being updated for
+* Address of the Product Namespace Schema the product’s properties must match
-* product’s properties must match Address of the Product to be updated
+* Address of the Product to be updated

 The outputs for ProductUpdateAction must include: